 Luther Seahand, a rightwinger, writes that Mao Zedong murdered 100 million people during his term in office (1949-1978).
 Of those, one half, or 50 million, were buried alive so as to save bullets.

+RL: This is a socialist blog.
+We don’t believe in the “Mao murdered 100 million” stuff.
 LS: Of course you don’t, Mr. Lindsay.
 I was just wondering how a socialist might react when faced with the facts.
 Thank you for not ripping my head off.
 Have a good one!